Stacey Scott – Chair

 Colin helped establish the Sunrise Foundation in Gisborne in 2013, and been a trustee since inception.
 Colin is currently Deputy Chairman of Sunrise and serves as Chairman of their Investment Committee and Grants Committee.
 Colin is a keen golfer and occasional trout fisherman.

-Chris has been a Trustee of Nikau Foundation, Wellington’s community foundation, since 2011 and Chair since 2014.
-He is a business consultant specialising in information technology and associated venture capital investments.
-He has worked in accounting and banking in NZ, UK, USA & Canada, as a Chief of Staff in parliament and is a current Hutt City Councillor.
-He is chair of Technology Valley Inc., a trustee of Nga Manu Nature Reserve and a director of Seaview Marina Ltd. Chris enjoys the outdoors, particularly skiing, climbing and tramping, and he is also a keen tennis player and occasional golfer.
-Sadly, his children in their 20s can now beat him at most sports, a fate shared with his wife Jan.
+Chris is chair of Nikau Foundation, Wellington’s community foundation.
+He works with a number of early stage technology businesses.
+Chris has had roles in banking & finance in NZ, UK, USA & Canada and is currently chair of Technology Valley Inc., a director of Partstrader NZ Ltd, Kaynemaile Ltd, and Seaview Marina Ltd and a trustee of Nga Manu Nature Reserve.
+He is also a Hutt City councillor.
+Chris enjoys the outdoors, particularly biking, skiing and tramping, and is a regular tennis player and golfer.
+Sadly, his three children in their 20s can now beat him at most sports, a fate shared with his wife Jan.

 Pat has been closely involved in the Taupo business community through the accountancy and business advisory firm Strettons.
 He has specialist skills in strategic planning, financing and management.
 He works with Maori Land Trusts to assist them to develop their resources and has experience in the energy, communications and food sectors.